microsoftgraph/microsoft-graph-docs-contrib/concepts/java.md

 This section takes a look at the logic that starts up the application and then shows you the sample output that the user sees when they run the sample.

-The [PublicClient](https://github.com/microsoftgraph/console-java-connect-sample/blob/master/src/main/java/com/microsoft/graphsample/PublicClient.java) **main(String args[])** static method creates an instance of **PublicClient** and then kicks off the sign in and authentication process.
+The [PublicClient](https://github.com/microsoftgraph/console-java-connect-sample/blob/master/src/main/java/com/microsoft/graphsample/PublicClient.java) **main** static method creates an instance of **PublicClient** and then kicks off the sign in and authentication process.

 [AuthenticationManager](https://github.com/microsoftgraph/console-java-connect-sample/blob/master/src/main/java/com/microsoft/graphsample/connect/AuthenticationManager) provides a singleton instance which is used to connect the user to Microsoft Graph. **AuthenticationManager** exposes an **access token** as a string property.
 The access token is returned by **Azure AD** when the user is authenticated and gives the sample permission to access requested Microsoft Graph resources.